emilyfuhrman/emilyfuhrman.github.io/_posts/2019-10-24-space-filling-moss-wall-proposal.md

     height: 3772
     half:   true
     side:   left
+  - ext:    02.png
+    width:  2029
+    height: 3772
+    half:   true
+    side:   right
 tags:
   - static
   - interior
 ---
+Proposal for a pixelized moss wall designed to fill the interior space of a new stairwell.

-The logo is traversed, pixel-by-pixel, by a Hilbert curve.
-The curves are then unraveled, snakelike, revealing the digital strata of each composite.
+The design is the product of programmatically traversing the Two Sigma logo, pixel-by-pixel, using a Hilbert curve.
+The curve is then unraveled, snakelike, revealing the hues that comprise the company's brand identity.
+The array of hues is rendered in cubes of moss, bringing greenery into the space.